Java with Docker in VS Code

-Docker is a Linux container management toolkit which allows users to publish and reuse container images.
+Docker is a container management toolkit which allows users to publish and reuse container images.
 A Docker image is a recipe for running a containerized process.
 In this tutorial, we will build an Docker image for the web app, run the image locally, and then deploy it to the cloud.

 Before you begin

 In addition to the Java tools that you needed to install for the Java Tutorial, you also need the tools for Docker.
 See the Install Docker documentation for details on setting Docker up for your machine.
 Before proceeding further, verify you can run Docker commands from the shell (

 You also need to have an Azure account ready for the deployment steps.